asonnino/sgx-wallet/README.md

 ## Usage
-The current cli can be run with the following options:
+*sgx-wallet* comes with a simple cli that can be run with the following options:
   - Show help:
 ```
 sgx-wallet -h